 Philosophical Advisor & Mindfulness Practitioner

-Justin Whitaker serves as a Philosophical Advisor & Mindfulness Practitioner for Merlin CCC.
-Currently residing in Hong Kong as a Senior North America Correspondent at Buddhistdoor Global, Justin is also an author, founder of Mindful Montana and a North America Correspondent for BuddhistDoor Global.
+Justin Whitaker serves as a Philosophical Advisor (overseas) for Merlin CCC.
+Currently residing in Hong Kong as a Senior North America Correspondent at Buddhistdoor Global, Justin is also an author, founder of Mindful Montana and a Mindfulness Practitioner for Merlin CCC (when in the United States).

 A Helena native who has lived and taught philosophy and religious studies in Missoula, England, India, and China, Justin is a Certified Meditation Teacher who successfully defended his Ph.D. in Buddhist Ethics at the University of London in January 2016.
 He holds an M.A. in Buddhist Studies from the University of Bristol and a B.A. (with some graduate work) in Philosophy at the University of Montana-Missoula.
 We are thrilled to be collaborating with Justin on several philosophical adventures.